teotsi/ols-repo/README.md

 Next up, we need to configure our database.
 This project uses `postgres` as its DBMS, so go ahead and install it on your system, while also creating a database for the project.

-After you've done that, you can rename rename the included `.env.default` file to `.env`, and configure it with the DB credentials required.
+After you've done that, you can rename the included `.env.default` file to `.env`, and configure it with the DB credentials required.

 ```
 cp .env.default .env